Seeds of Fire

 Seeds of Fire Advisory Committee

-We are looking for Southern and Appalachian youth, young adult and adult ally leaders to join the Seeds of Fire Advisory Committee, an intergenerational advisory committee to Highlander’s Seeds of Fire program.
-The Advisory Committee aims to increase the input and direction of youth and young adults in the Seeds of Fire programs and the overall intergenerational work of the Highlander Center.
+The Seeds of Fire Advisory Committee is an intergenerational advisory committee to Highlander’s Seeds of Fire program.
+Compiled of past SOF Camp participants, the Advisory Committee aims to increase the input and direction of youth and young adults in the Seeds of Fire programs and the overall intergenerational work of the Highlander Center.
 The Advisory Committee also serves as staff for at least one Seeds of Fire programmatic event, determines grantees for the Seeds of Fire Fund (as money permits), and develops leadership and organizational development skills for members.
-Applications due April 7.